memgraph/orb/docs/events.md

 Simulation is a process where a view uses `d3` simulator to calculate node positions if positions are not defined.
-The simulation could take some time to position all the nodes which is the reason why there are three simulation events you can subscribe to: start, step (progress), end.
+The simulation could take some time to position all the nodes which is the reason why there are three simulation events you can subscribe to: start, step (progress), and end.

 ### Event `simulation-start`

-Event `SIMULATION_START` is emitted once simulator starts with setting up node positions.
+Event `SIMULATION_START` is emitted once the simulator starts setting up node positions.

 ```typescript
 orb.events.on(OrbEventType.SIMULATION_START, () => {